alexmx/AMXFontAutoScale/README.md

 #### Handle manually font size updates

 Get a closure called every time the font should be updated.
+Might be convenient when defining the fonts for the attributed strings:

 ```swift
 import AMXFontAutoScale